Polynomial-B/etymology-facts/README.md

 ## Future Adaptations

 Currently the upvote feature is only a visual feature.
 I would like to implement including a backend and being able to actually save the data.
-I will likely do this using MongoDB as hosting this information wouldn't be difficult, especially if I'm using Mongoose as schema validation.
-For the incomplexity of the data, using a noSQL database would be sufficient here.
+I will likely do this using MongoDB, Express and Node.js.
+For the simplicity of the data used, I could rely on a noSQL database.
 Also, hosting with MongoDB is cheaper that using a SQL database and hosting through something like Heroku.

 ## Accreditations